ITC-CRIB/fairly/docs/installation.rst

 Installation
 ================

 The *Fairly Toolset* provides functionality for the core tasks of preparing, uploading and downloading datasets from research data repositories.
-The toolset currently provides integration with data repositories based on `Zenodo <https://zenodo.org/>`_ and `Figshare <https://figshare.com/>`_.
+The toolset currently provides integration with data repositories based on `Invenio <https://inveniosoftware.org/>`_ and `Figshare <https://figshare.com/>`_.

 **What's Included:**